Huotes/CommitMaker/README.md

 Chuck Norris invented the internet? just so he had a place to store his porn.

 Guantuanamo Bay, Cuba, is the military code-word for 'Chuck Norris' basement'.

+If, by some incredible space-time paradox, Chuck Norris would ever fight himself, he'd win.
+Period.